kedify/otel-add-on/e2e-tests/README.md

 Project uses Ginkgo testing framework that by default doesn't guarantee the order in which the tests are run.

-Basic test that should fork w/o any credentials for GitHub:
+Basic test that should work w/o any credentials for GitHub:

 ```bash
 E2E_PRINT_LOGS=false ONLY=podinfo make e2e-test